onecommons/unfurl/docs/get-started-step-by-step.rst

 It will include configurations to the main cloud providers that will look for their standard environment variables such as ``AWS_ACCESS_KEY_ID`` and ``AWS_SECRET_ACCESS_KEY``.
-Individual unfurl projects can filter or set the variables in its environment through the `environment` subsection of the `context` in the project file.
+Individual unfurl projects can filter or set the variables in its environment through the `variables` subsection of the `environment` in the project file.

 B) Explicitly create and edit your home project
 -----------------------------------------------